schmidfelix/umami-notifier/README.md

 UMAMI_URL= # API endpoint for your umami instance.
 E.g.: https://umami.mysite.com/api
 UMAMI_USER= # Your umami login username
 UMAMI_PASSWORD= # You umami login password
-TIMERANGE=weeks # The timeframe the analytics should be fetched in.
-E.g.: week to fetch the data from the last week, day to get all data for the current day
+INTERVAL=weeks # The interval the analytics should be fetched in.
+E.g.: 'week' to fetch the data from the last week, 'day' to get all data for the current day
 ```

 ## Managing sites